judgewooden/multi-sensor/README.md

 Program | Purpose
 ------- | -------
-jph.py  | Library of routines to manage the Multicast messaging jphFlask.py   | Web Interface jphRedis.py   | Store last state of all messages in the network sensor.py  | Routines to read sensors router.py  | Route message between multiple networks control.py | Command line interface for viewing/managing network sql.py     | Store network messages in SQL generateSQL.py     | Generate SQL to create database from config static/config.json | Config file used by all components static/(www)       | Files for the web interface templates/(www)    | Files for the web interface
+jph.py  | Library of routines to manage the Multicast messaging jphRedis.py   | Store last state of all messages in the network jphFlask.py   | Web Servers Gateway Interface static/(www)       | Files for the Web interface templates/(www)    | Files for the web interface
+sensor.py  | Routines to read sensors
+router.py  | Route message between multiple networks (TBC) control.py | Command line interface for viewing/managing network
+sql.py     | Store network messages in SQL (TBC) generateSQL.py     | Generate SQL to create database from config (TBC) static/config.json | Config file used by all components

 ## The Sensor